Couple Arrested For Having Sex On NJ Beach: Bodycam Footage Shows Police Confrontation

 Amanda L. Mohr, 40, of Manalapan, and Edgar Dillon, 52, of Metuchen, were arrested around 12:36 p.m. on Thursday, June 12, at 65 Ocean Avenue, according to Monmouth Beach Police.

-The YouTube channel Transparency Bodycam first reported the story, publishing police-worn bodycam footage of the beachside bust and accompanying police paperwork.
+The YouTube channel Transparency Bodycam first reported the story on Monday, Sept.
+1 (Labor Day), publishing police-worn bodycam footage of the beachside bust and accompanying police paperwork.
+The 49-minute video had racked up nearly 50,000 views as of Tuesday, Sept.
+2.

 Patrolwoman Amy Beringer said she was dispatched for “two individuals having intercourse on the beach.”
 Along with Sgt.
 Edward Junquet and Special Officer Ayana Contreras, she accessed the sand from a private path at 88 Ocean Avenue after Chief Daniel McManus met with the caller.